orfeotoolbox/OTB/Documentation/Cookbook/rst/Monteverdi.rst

 Segmentation
 ~~~~~~~~~~~~
-From within Monteverdi, the Segmentation application can by launched using the
+From within Monteverdi, the Segmentation application can be launched using the
 shortcut CTRL+A. We let the user take a look at the application’s documentation;
 let’s simply say that as we wish we could display the segmentation with
 , we must tell the application to output the segmentation in raster